Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Introduction

-\paragraph{Contributions} We add to the literature by presenting a generic, online, regularized, multivariate distributional regression model, allowing to model all distribution parameters conditional on explanatory variables and validate the approach in a forecasting study for the day-ahead electricity market in Germany.
-Our paper is the first to tackle the issue of truly multivariate probabilistic energy in a strict online estimation setting.
-In detail, our contributions include \begin{itemize} \item We present the online, multivariate distributional regression model based on the combination of the multivariate distributional regression \citep{muschinski2022cholesky, kock2023truly, gioia2022additive} and implement an efficient online learning algorithm based on the univariate work by \cite{hirsch2024online}. \item We propose a regularized estimation, using both, LASSO for each individual distribution parameter, but also a path-based estimation along increasingly complex dependence structures in the multivariate distribution, allowing for parsimonious estimation and early stopping. \item Our case study explores the multivariate normal and multivariate $t$-distribution for the joint distribution of spot electricity prices, compared to both online LASSO-ARX-models \cite[see e.g.][]{nowotarski2018recent} with constant marginal distributions, but also to the online univariate distributional model by \cite{hirsch2024online} combined with a Copula approach.
-We show that the multivariate distributional regression, which allows modeling all distributional parameters, i.e. the mean, but also the dependence structure, conditional on explanatory variables such as renewable in-feed or past prices provide superior forecasting performance compared to modeling of the marginals only respectively keeping a static/unconditional dependence structure. \item We providing a high-performing \texttt{Python} implementation using just-in-time compilation and providing a familiar, \texttt{scikit-learn}-like API to facilitate the usage of our package for other researchers.
-Reproduction code can be found in the \texttt{GitHub} repository at \url{https://github.com/simon-hirsch/online-mv-distreg}.
-We plan to integrate our code in the \texttt{ROLCH} package by \cite{hirsch2024online}. \end{itemize}
+We add to the literature by presenting a generic, online, regularized, multivariate distributional regression model, allowing to model all distribution parameters conditional on explanatory variables and validate the approach in a forecasting study for the day-ahead electricity market in Germany.
+Our paper is one the first to tackle the issue of truly multivariate probabilistic electricity price forecasting. \review{The contribution of this paper is therefore threefold: \begin{itemize} \item \emph{Methodological Contribution:} We develop a regularized online estimation method for multivariate distributional regression based on the univariate work by \cite{hirsch2024online}.
+Our algorithm allows for two layers of regularization: \begin{itemize} \item By leveraging online coordinate descent and LASSO-type penalties for each individual distribution parameter, we allow for high-dimensional covariate spaces. \item By exploiting the structure in scale matrix of the multivariate distribution, we develop a path-based estimation along increasingly complex dependency structures, allowing for parsimonious estimation and early stopping.
+We validate the trade-off between model complexity and predictive accuracy in our application study. \end{itemize} Our algorithm is generic and can be applied to any parametric multivariate distribution, as long as the (log-)likelihood function and its derivatives are available.
+We implement the multivariate normal and $t$-distributions with three different parameterizations of the scale matrix.
+Further distributions can be easily added. \item \emph{Applied Contribution:} We apply the method to probabilistic forecasting of the joint distribution of spot electricity prices.
+We benchmark multivariate distributional regression models to LASSO models, conformal prediction, GARCH, univariate distributional regressions approaches, partly combined with Copula constructions. \begin{itemize} \item \secondreview{We provide the first comprehensive study on multivariate probabilistic forecasting of day-ahead electricity prices.
+We evaluate the full multivariate distribution through (strictly) proper scoring rules and the calibration of the 24-dimensional joint prediction bands (JPB) for a wide range of benchmark models and including the volatile years 2021 to 2023 in our test set.} \item \secondreview{We show that the multivariate distributional regression models, which allow modeling all distributional parameters, i.e. the mean, but also the dependence structure, conditional on explanatory variables such as renewable in-feed or past prices provide well-calibrated prediction bands and superior forecasting performance in terms of the Log Score (LS), Variogram Score (VS) and Dawid-Sebastiani Score (DSS) compared to advanced benchmark models.} \item We showcase the computational advantage of online estimation by benchmarking with repeated batch estimation on various re-estimation frequencies.
+These results provide an ``efficient frontier" of computational costs against predictive accuracy. \end{itemize} \item \emph{Software:} We provide a high-performing Python implementation using just-in-time compilation and providing a familiar, \texttt{scikit-learn}-like API to facilitate the usage of our package for other researchers.
+We contributed our code to the \texttt{ondil} package by \cite{hirsch2024online}. \end{itemize} Thereby, our contribution is valuable both from a methodological and applied perspective in research and industry alike.
+Reproduction code can be found on \texttt{GitHub}.\footnote{See: \url{https://github.com/simon-hirsch/online-mv-distreg}.} The remainder of the paper is structured as usual: The following Section \ref{sec:online_multivariate_distreg} introduces the multivariate, online, regularized distributional regression model.
+Section \ref{sec:forecasting_study} introduces the forecasting study, the used data and discusses multivariate forecast evaluation in detail.
+Section~\ref{sec:results} presents our results and analyzes the computational costs. {Section \ref{sec:conclusion}} concludes the paper.}